Phong Nhị and Phong Nhất massacre: Events

 At the time the massacre occurred, the Phong Nhị villagers had had a close relationship with the U.S. Marines as the villagers formed a part of the Combined Action Program (CAP) and the village men were enlisted as South Vietnamese soldiers.

 At about 10:00 members of the ROKMC 1st Company, 1st Battalion, 2nd Marine Brigade passed the CAP Delta-2 team.
 At 10:30 the ROKMC company moved west towards Phong Nhị and Phong Nhất and began taking fire from Phong Nhất.
 At about 11:00 an LVTP-5 supporting the ROKMC unit on Highway 1 was hit by a command-detonated mine and disabled.
 A U.S. Marine operating with the 1st Company believed that the mine had been triggered from Phong Nhất.

 The 1st Company swept through Phong Nhị and Phong Nhất before returning to Phong Nhi.
 At 13:00 shooting was heard and smoke seen coming from Phong Nhị.
 At about 13:30 a Popular Force soldier from CAP Delta-2 brought in two young boys who had been shot and a woman who had been stabbed.

 After 13:30 the CAP Delta-2 members attempted unsuccessfully to contact the U.S. liaison officer at ROK 2nd Marine Brigade headquarters.
-The 2nd Marine Brigade G-3 officer advised the CPA Delta-2 team that ROK Marines were not in the Phong Nhị area.
+The 2nd Marine Brigade G-3 officer advised the CAP Delta-2 team that ROK Marines were not in the Phong Nhị area.
 The CAP Delta-2 team requested mortar fire into the Phong Nhị area but this request was denied.

 At about 15:00 a patrol from CAP Delta-2 moved into Phong Nhị and evacuated the survivors.
 A total of 69 civilians were found dead in three main groups in Phong Nhị and Phong Nhất.

 The operation by the ROKMC was not approved by the District Chief.
 III Marine Amphibious Force (III MAF) situation reports for the 2nd Marine Brigade confirmed that the 1st Company was in the area and that they received small arms fire at 11:05 and 15:30 resulting in one Marine wounded.
 On 16 February 1968 the ROKMC Executive Officer visited the District Chief to express regret for the incident and left 30 bags of rice for the villagers at the District headquarters.